 Additionally, this study contributes significantly to understanding climate change and small-scale agriculture by exploring the interconnectedness of climate change awareness, adaptation strategies, and food security in the Eastern Cape Province of South Africa.
-While the existing literature has explored these individual elements, climate change awareness, adaptation, and food security, there is a notable gap in integrated research examining how these factors inter-relate, especially within small-scale farming.
+While the existing literature has explored these individual elements, climate change awareness, adaptation, and food security, there is a notable gap in integrated research examining how these factors interrelate, especially within small-scale farming.
 This study addresses the critical concern of limited understanding regarding how smallholder farmers perceive and respond to climate change and how these responses influence their food security outcomes.
 Although there is a growing body of research on the impacts of climate change on agriculture, few studies have focused on the specific adaptation strategies employed by small-scale farmers in the Eastern Cape and how these strategies contribute to long-term food security.
-This research gap is particularly significant, as small-scale agriculture plays a foundational role in the livelihoods of rural communities in Southern Africa, particularly in the Eastern Cape.
+This research gap is particularly significant as small-scale agriculture plays a foundational role in the livelihoods of rural communities in Southern Africa, particularly in the Eastern Cape.
 However, farmers in this region often face challenges such as limited resources, inadequate knowledge, and a lack of access to climate data, which hinder their ability to adapt effectively to climate variability.
 By focusing on the intersection of climate change awareness, adaptation practices, and food security, this study goes beyond examining the general effects of climate change on agriculture.
 It offers new insights into how farmers’ awareness of climate change influences their adoption of specific adaptive measures and, in turn, how these measures impact their long-term food security.
 This study also provides a localized perspective on the unique socio-economic and environmental conditions in the Eastern Cape, an area under-researched in the literature.
 This approach highlights the complexities of climate adaptation within a region marked by poverty, limited market access, and frequent climate shocks, all compounding farmers’ ability to adapt.
 Moreover, this study offers a holistic perspective that situates climate change adaptation and food security within the specific dynamics of the Eastern Cape, making it highly relevant to policymakers, practitioners, and development organizations working in similar rural contexts.
 The findings of this study have important policy implications for improving climate change adaptation programs and food security interventions aimed at smallholder farmers.
 Through its in-depth analysis, this research fills a critical gap in the literature, offering actionable recommendations for strengthening the resilience of small-scale farmers in the face of ongoing climate challenges.

 This study examines the intersection of climate change awareness, adaptation practices, and food security.
 It offers a nuanced understanding of how awareness influences farmers’ adoption of adaptation measures and how they affect their ability to secure food.
 In contrast to studies that treat these factors in isolation, this research underscores the interconnectedness of climate change awareness, adaptation, and food security, illustrating their cumulative impact on farmers’ resilience.
 Additionally, by contextualizing these dynamics within the socio-economic and environmental realities of the Eastern Cape, this study offers a localized perspective that has been underexplored in the literature.
 This localized focus is essential for developing context-specific strategies to support smallholder farmers in the region better, helping them build resilience and improve food security in the face of climate change.
 This research fills a critical gap in understanding how smallholder farmers in the Eastern Cape perceive, adapt to, and are impacted by climate change, providing valuable insights that can inform the design of targeted interventions to enhance climate resilience and food security for vulnerable farming communities.